redwoodjs/redwood/docs/docs/how-to/oauth.md

   return {
     body: JSON.stringify({ access_token, scope, error })
   }
+  // highlight-end
 }
 ```

-First we get the `code` out of the query string variables, then make a POST `fetch()` to GitHub, setting the required JSON body to various ENV vars we've set, including the `code`.
+First we get the `code` out of the query string variables, then make a POST `fetch()` to GitHub, setting the required JSON body to include several of the ENV vars we've set, as well as the `code` we got from the GitHub redirect.
 Then we parse the response JSON and just return it in the browser to make sure it worked.
 If something went wrong (`error` is not `undefined`) then we'll output the error message in the body of the page.

 Let's try it: go back to the login page, click the **Login with GitHub** button and see what happens: